In This Article

 Can You Remove a Mole For Aesthetic Purposes?

 If a mole is confirmed to not be atypical or to be skin cancer, you can absolutely have it treated if it bothers you.
-In these cases, the mole is typically lightened to your skin tone with a laser, rather than lanced.
+In these cases, if the mole is flat, it's typically lightened to your skin tone with a laser, rather than lanced.
+(If the mole is raised, most cases require surgical removal.)
 For a "typical" mole, your dermatologist will first confirm their hypothesis that you have a normal mole that poses no risks by examining the mole with a confocal microscope.
 Following the confirmation of diagnosis, you'll be numbed and treated with a cosmetic laser to lighten the mole.
 Just remember that there isn't any medical reason for you to have typical moles removed—it's entirely up to you (and your dermatologist).

 Using Home Remedies For Mole Removal

 Hopefully this doesn't come as a surprise, but under no circumstances should you attempt to remove a mole on your own.
-While you may find products in your drugstore that promise to dissolve, freeze, or burn off unwanted lesions, they aren't proven to be effective, and can actually be quite dangerous.
+While you may find products in your drugstore that promise to dissolve, freeze, or burn off unwanted lesions, they aren't recommended under any circumstance.
 Not only do you run the risk of infection, but you also don't receive a formal diagnosis from a dermatologist.
 If a mole is in fact atypical (or skin cancer, rather than being a mole at all) then removing it at home doesn't treat the problem, it just blankets one symptom.

 If you have 10 or more atypical moles, you're 12x more likely to develop melanoma.
 In addition to your annual exam with your dermatologist, you should perform regular self-exams, being sure to check areas you might not always consider, like your scalp, nails, under your breasts, and the soles of your feet.